The Iran Nuclear Deal Will Live — But More Sanctions Are Still Coming

 Contact John Hudson at john.hudson@buzzfeed.com.

-Ema O'Connor is a reporter for BuzzFeed News and is based in New York.
+Ema O'Connor is a politics reporter for BuzzFeed News and is based in Washington, DC.

 Contact Ema O'Connor at ema.oconnor@buzzfeed.com.